The Best Headshot Example: Tips for Captivating Portraits

 That is the kind of work we do every week at Match Production.
 We produce corporate headshots NYC teams can actually use, executive portraits that read board-level, and remote headshots for distributed staff who will never set foot in Manhattan.
 Our Times Square studio handles controlled, quick-turnaround sessions.
 Our on location headshots NYC crews cover offices from the Financial District to Long Island City.
 And for teams scattered across time zones, our CLOS App remote workflow delivers consistent results without anyone boarding a plane.

 This article walks through specific headshot examples from our production calendar.
-I will show you the process, the scheduling, and the outcomes so you can picture your own project and make decisions fast.
+We will show you the process, the scheduling, and the outcomes so you can picture your own project and make decisions fast.
 No generic tips.
 Just the way we actually do the job.

 Corporate Headshots NYC: Real-World Session Example